starving-geek/node-todo-api/README.md

 ### Installing

-Once you get the repo onto your local repository, in the terminal type in npm install to install dependencies.
-To start the server type npm run start.
+Once you get the repo onto your local repository, in the terminal type in ```npm install``` to install dependencies.
+To start the server type ```npm run start```.
 Note: Before running the server make sure you have a local or remote access to a MongoDB database

-To start the program type npm start

-Use an application like Postman to test the endpoints
+Use an application like Postman to test the endpoints.

 ## Running the tests
 Run test scripts